Lemon Law / Connecticut Lemon Law FAQs

 If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 Yes.
-Leased cars are covered under the Connecticut Lemon Law.
+Leased cars are covered under this Lemon Law.

 Yes.
-Motorcycles are covered under the Connecticut Lemon Law.
+Motorcycles are covered under this Lemon Law.

 Yes.
-Commercial trucks are covered under the Connecticut Lemon Law.
+Commercial trucks are covered under this Lemon Law.

 No. Problems can occur immediately, but if you are interested in opening a Lemon Law claim, you must follow proper procedures.
 That means making an appointment to have your car examined and repaired, and securing a repair invoice when you pick up your car.
 Make sure the invoice properly outlines all of the problems you disclosed to the service manager.